Accessible parking and transportation

 Contact the Human Resources WRAP coordinator: email@example.com

-- If you have a valid SPARC Pass or City of Kelowna Disabled Parking Pass registered in your name bring it to the DRC at the time of the interview.
+- If you have a valid SPARC Pass or City of Kelowna Disabled Parking Pass in your name, you can go directly to the UBC Okanagan Parking Services for an accessible parking permit.

-- You are responsible for any fees or costs associated with having an accessibility parking permit.
+- You will be responsible for any fees or costs associated with having an accessibility parking permit.

 Parking with an ‘M’ Permit